hs2573/Multimodal-and-Multi-label-Decsion-Making/README.md

 # Generate Spectrograms:

+Before start generate spectrograms you need to setup each channel's db range and create the "db_n.csv" file, their is already has an example but the values in that files only example.
+If you do not want to setup spectrogram db range please delete the code "vmin=vmin," and "vmax=vmax" in line 151, 152, 176, and 177 in "2_batch_generate_spectrograms.py"

 Use scripts/2_batch_generate_spectrograms.py

 Processes EDF files to generate 10-second and 30-second spectrograms.

-Outputs: results/spectrograms_example/img_channel_10s/log/ (used for training) and `img_channel_30s/.
+Outputs: img_channel_10s/(channel name)/(log or linear)/ (sleep stage) and `img_channel_30s/.
 After this step finished, you should separate the data into folds, train, val, and test.

+Then you need to move the spectrogram into folder .\results\spectrograms_example\img_channel_10s\log\(stage or disorder)\(modality)\(train, val, or test)\(classes)

 # Train First-Level VGG16 Models: